mzakany23/ncsh-agent/terraform/ec2/README.md

 ## Data Syncing

-The deployment includes automatic data syncing from your S3 bucket:
+The deployment includes automatic data syncing from the application's S3 bucket:

-1. An IAM role is created with restricted permissions to access only your specified S3 bucket and path
+1. An IAM role is created with restricted permissions to access the S3 bucket `ncsh-app-data` and the path `data/parquet`
-2. On container startup, data is synced from S3 to the application's data directory
+2. On container startup, the existing `make refresh-data` command is executed to fetch the data from S3
-3. You can update the S3 data and redeploy to refresh the application data
+3. The Makefile is configured to download the parquet file from `s3://ncsh-app-data/data/parquet/data.parquet` to `analysis/data/sample.parquet`
+4. The file is then copied to `data.parquet` for compatibility with the application

+No additional configuration is needed for data syncing as the S3 bucket and path are hardcoded in the Makefile.

 ## SSL Certificate Management